The Chauvet Cave (a.k.a Caverne du Pont d'arc)

 These paintings contain images of animals such as the ibex, mammoth, giant stags, horses, lions, bears, rhinos and even an owl!
 What makes these paintings even more extraordinary is the expressive techniques that are used, such as the use of perspective in the 'panel of horses' which shows several animals on the same plane, or with the impression of movement shown by the duplication of the bison's horn and hooves.
 The cave was also strewn with cave bear skulls, one of which was found placed carefully upon a high slab as if on an alter.

-In Vallon-Pont-d'Arc, the local town, they have created a huge, full size recreation of the cave to showcase this amazing discovery.
-This 55 million euro project will open to the public in April 2015.
+Between Vallon-Pont-d'Arc and St.Remeze, they have created a huge, full size recreation of the cave to showcase this amazing discovery.
+This 55 million euro project will open to the public on 25 April 2015.
 The visit follows the twists and turns of the caves morphology to provide visitiors with a truly immersive experience.
 Audio guides in 10 languages are provide free of charge.
-Alongside the cave replica, there is also a permanenet exhibition which provides an insight in to Palaeolithic man - their myths and their world.
-Finally, there is also a room specifically designed to take you behind the scenes to show the chalenges of restoration and teh stages of the replica's construction.
+Alongside the cave replica, there is also a permanent exhibition which provides an insight in to Palaeolithic man - their myths and their world.
+Finally, there is also a room specifically designed to take you behind the scenes to show the challenges of restoration and the stages of the replica's construction.

 John Robinson, a British sculpture and coordinator of the Bradshaw

 Foundation, was lucky enough to be allowed within the original cave.
 He

 said about the panel of horses that "The panel is without doubt one of the great masterpieces

 of Homo sapiens Art, besides being the oldest.
 I studied the lines

 of black edges, and the use of smudging to produce shadow.
 Then I

 saw that the artist had highlighted the outer edge of the drawing